 The Faroe Islands include 18 small islands, cliffs, tall mountains, narrow fjord- and marked by a population of 50,000.
 The total land area is 1,399 sq km, the sea area 274,000 sq km.
 The language of the Faroe is Pharaoh.
-It is a Nordic language, derived from the Norseman language, who settled on the islands about 1200 years ago.
+It is a Nordic language, derived from the Norseman language, which settled on the islands about 1200 years ago.

 The Islands, Iceland, and the Shetland Islands.
 Some of the islands in the North Atlantic Ocean from the Faeroe Islands, the Ferrari Freeware, the Danish Ferriorn.
 The name Fiero (Faroe Islands) is derived from the Old Norse and means the Vera Islands, a name given to the Vikings’ settlers.
 Farrow became a Norwegian province in 1035 and left Denmark in 1380 with the rest of Norway.
 If you want to see more details about the Faroe Islands go to Wikipedia.